Editor’s Note: This marketing infographic is part of our 25 part series.

 Like most anything conversion related, there’s a funnel of stages to consider in reaching that end conversion goal.
 Here’s what a Facebook conversion funnel looks like:

 Warm up your Facebook audiences by giving them a delightful experience that’s relevant to each step of their conversion stage.

 Do You Know Your Target Audience?

-Knowing your prospects inside and out first, will likely get you a better shot at scoring that conversion.
+Knowing your prospects inside and out first will give you a better chance at scoring that conversion.

 Get to know their likes and dislikes so you can cater to their every need during the courting process.
 Do this so your audience will want to get to know you, too.

-Another version of the conversion funnel is how well your audiences knows you:
+Another version of the conversion funnel is how well your audiences know you:

-In Facebook, you can create different groups of audiences using as many combinations of targeted groups as you like, to find that winning audience that suits your offer the best.
+In Facebook, you can create different groups of audiences using as many combinations of targeted groups as you like to find a winning audience that suits your offer the best.